 and a thesis

-Note: SFU students enrolled in the Accelerated Master's within Health Sciences may apply a maximum of 10 graduate course units, taken while completing the bachelor's degree, towards the upper division undergraduate electives of the bachelor's program and the requirements of the master's degree.
-For more information go to: http://www.sfu.ca/dean-gradstudies/future/academicprograms/AcceleratedMasters.html.
+SFU students accepted in the accelerated master's within Health Sciences may apply a maximum of 10 graduate course units, taken while completing the bachelor's degree, towards the upper division electives of the bachelor's program and the requirements of the master's degree.
+For more information go to: https://www.sfu.ca/gradstudies/apply/programs/accelerated-masters.html.

 Students are expected to complete the program requirements in six to nine terms (two to three years) from initial enrollment, depending on the research discipline and progress in the program.